murphynd/Mr.Robogers/README.md

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+open index.html to view in browser

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you run into any issues or have questions, ideas or concerns contact Natalie Murphy at Nataliemurphy500@gmail.com or make a contribution to the code.

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+JavaScript / jQuery / Html / Bootstrap / CSS

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+MIT

 Copyright (c) 2020 **_Natalie Murphy_**